popfido/tensorflow-client-builder/README.md

 The libraries we checked out contain many files, but we only need some .proto files in order to compile our gRPC Java client.
 Let's make a project to host the source .proto files and future .java files.

 Our end goal is to get all the .proto files required directly or indirectly by `tensorflow_serving/apis/*_service.proto` files.
-However, I am not aware of any tools that can start with a few .proto files and trace through the import statements and list all other .proto files required.
+However, there are no tools that can start with a few .proto files and trace through the import statements and list all other .proto files required.
 So figuring out what files are needed is done by trying to compile the resulting Java classes till no 'no class def found' complaints.
 Alternatively one could simply include all .proto files from tensorflow_serving/ and tensorflow/, but it will result in much bigger Java package.

-Let's try to pick out only .proto files, while still keep the directory structure, which is assumed by the import statements in these .proto files.
-Let's put .proto files into the new project's directories respectively, under `src/main/proto/`:
+Let's try to pick out only .proto files and put `.proto` files into the new project's directories respectively under `src/main/proto` using the rsync commands, while still keep the directory structure, which is assumed by the import statements in these .proto files.

 Using the rsync commands, we can copy files with particular extension and keep the directory structure.

 ```
 $ export PROJECT_ROOT=$SRC/tensorflow-server-client
+$ rm -rf $PROJECT_ROOT/src/main/proto/
 $ mkdir -p $PROJECT_ROOT/src/main/proto/
 $ rsync -arv  --prune-empty-dirs --include="*/" --include='*.proto' --exclude='*' $SRC/serving/tensorflow_serving  $PROJECT_ROOT/src/main/proto/
 $ rsync -arv  --prune-empty-dirs --include="*/" --include="tensorflow/core/lib/core/*.proto" --include='tensorflow/core/framework/*.proto' --include="tensorflow/core/example/*.proto" --include="tensorflow/core/protobuf/*.proto" --include="tensorflow/stream_executor/*.proto" --exclude='*' $SRC/tensorflow/tensorflow  $PROJECT_ROOT/src/main/proto/